zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/README.md

 # Address Test Plan

-These tests focuses on the Address specific test cases of the DNS tests.
+These tests focus on the Address specific test cases of the DNS tests.

 This document uses the terminology defined in the [Master Test Plan].